santiagobarreda/brms_tools/docs/week-3.md

 Clearly there is a difference in f0 between children and adults, but the difference also seems to be gender-dependent: there is more of a difference between men and boys than between women and girls.
 We are going to focus on the female data for now, and I leave the male data so that the reader can modify the analysis presented here to analyze that data.

 Below, the figure on the left highlights both between- and within-speaker variation in f0 by women (cyan) and girls (red).
-On the right, we see the overall distribution (black) compared to the distribution of f0 for women (cyan) and girls (red).
+On the right, we see the overall distributions of f0 for women (cyan) and girls (red).
 Obviously the distributions seem a *bit* different, but they are also not *that* different.
 We can also clearly see that there is substantial overlap between individual girls and women (in the figure on the left).
 As a result, a cautious analysis of this data would recognize this overlap even if somehow 'differentess' were found.
 We are going to fit a model that can help us quantify all of the variability shown in the figures below.

 ```r